-(Audacy) The entire football world knew the Bears would trade the No. 1 overall pick in the upcoming NFL Draft at some point.
+The football world pretty much knew that the Bears would be trading the first overall pick in the upcoming NFL draft.

-Chicago already has what it believes to be a potential franchise quarterback in Justin Fields, so general manager Ryan Poles traded down to add assets around Fields.
+Chicago already has what it believes to be a potential franchise quarterback in Justin Fields, so Ryan Poles traded down to add some assets around the young signal caller.

-That was no surprise, but the timing might have been.
-The Bears agreed to the deal with the Panthers on March 10, about seven weeks before the start of the NFL Draft.
-Should the Bears have waited a bit longer to continue their due diligence on the quarterbacks as promised or to hope for a better trade package?
+However, that trade was made last Friday on March 10th, over six weeks prior to the NFL draft.
+Should the Bears have waited a bit to either do their due diligence on the quarterbacks as promised or hope for a better trade package?

 David Haugh and Dan Wiederer of the Audacy Original Podcast “Take The North” discussed if the Bears potentially made a mistake by trading the pick so early and if it could come back to haunt them in future years.

 “Is it a mistake?
 I don’t know.
 Is it worth asking?
 Certainly,” Wiederer continued.
-“Because you had the No. 1 pick in this draft, so that was an opportunity, if so desired, to change course at quarterback.”
+“Because you had the number one pick in this draft so that was an opportunity if so desired to change course at quarterback.”

 “You can’t discount the possibility that five years from now we’re looking back and going ‘My God, why didn’t they take more time to allow themselves to be open-minded to be blown away by Bryce Young,’” he said.
 “Again, I’m not being critical, but I don’t think it’s out of line to bring up that conversation.”

-“I also think that it’s just smart business and it’s good networking,” Haugh said.
-“It’s only time and if you have it, use it wisely.
+“I also think that it’s just smart business and it’s good networking,” Haugh chimed in.
+“It’s only time and if you have it use it wisely.
 You’re not going to be sorry for getting to know everything you can about Bryce Young, C.J.
-Stroud, Will Levis and Anthony Richardson.
+Stroud, Will Levis, and Anthony Richardson.
 One, because you never know when in fact you might be in a room across from them negotiating a contract during free agency.
 You never know when you might be facing them in a Super Bowl and you might want to know every tendency that there is or a playoff game or whatever the case may be.

 Perhaps the Bears did do what they thought was enough due diligence on the quarterbacks to move the pick.

 “That’s the latter part, right, it’s how far along did you get and how thick are those files inside the offices at Halas Hall on each of those quarterbacks?”
-Wiederer said.
-“If they’re not fully filled out – again, it’s not worthy of criticism, but it’s worthy of putting a star on it and saying let’s revisit this in 2027.”
+Wieder said.
+“If they’re not fully filled out – again, it’s not worthy of criticism but it’s worthy of putting a star on it and saying let’s revisit this in 2027.”